Loyalty in fuel retail: What makes a fuel rewards program successful?

 Here are just a few examples of segments:

 • Loyalty lovers - going more deeply into this segment, as an example, we can find out that it makes up less than 10% of total loyal clients.
 The regular shopping frequency is, on average, once a week.
-Most transactions are fuel only but this group of customers is easy to convince for non-fuel products when a purchase is rewarded with loyalty points.
+Most transactions are fuel-only but this group of customers is easy to convince for non-fuel products when a purchase is rewarded with loyalty bonus points.
 When you ask representatives of this segment about loyalty, they usually answer that they love loyalty, especially when collecting and redeeming points, and that they are very loyal to their favorite brand.
-When they buy fuel, they try to find other products that allow them to collect more points.
+When they buy fuel, they try to find other eligible purchases that allow them to collect more bonus points.

-• Shop lovers - customers from this segment buy more shop products than others and sometimes even only buy non-fuel products.
-In some cases, they may not be drivers and may just live near a petrol station or be a regular passenger.
+• Shop lovers - customers from this segment are not focused on gas purchases, and sometimes even only buy non-fuel products.
+In some cases, they may not be drivers and may just live near a gas station or be a regular passenger.

 • Heavy users - clients from this group are very often at fuel stations and buy a high volume of fuel per each stay.